Brooklyn-Style/Magic_Roll/README.md

 `D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable. `M` pairs nicely with the other index letters in terms of SFBs once `MB`/`BM` gets fixed with magic.

-The `LSF` and `CRW` columns are a little questionable but with all the consonants on this side, there weren't many other options.
+The `LSF` and `CRW` columns are a little questionable but there weren't many other options.
 You could swap `L` and `C` for marginally better stats, but then you'd lose the `CL` and `RLD` inrolls, and make `NCL` a redirect, which might not be worth it.

 The `PNV` column, while good if it was on any other finger, isn't great on the pinky.
 The SFBs are low but it's usage is relatively high.
 The SFSs are also quite bothersome so swapping `P` with `K` or `B` could be a potential solution.